🔹SERVICE MODEL🔹

 https://www.medicare.gov

-Otherwise, we provide assistance with identifying funding sources (grants, loans, long term care insurance benefits, financing options, Veteran benefits), and connect clients with vetted professionals (see below).
+Otherwise, here are some alternative funding sources (grants, loans, long term care insurance benefits, financing options, Veteran benefits).

 FUNDING SOURCES